This post may contain affiliate links

 The Yum Yum Sauce – Get Ready the Evening Prior

-Combine all of the ingredients, plus 1 tbsp and melted butter, with roasted garlic.
-Stir everything together and put it in the fridge to let the flavors meld.
+Combine all ingredients with roasted garlic, plus 1 tbsp and melted butter.
+Stir everything and put it in the fridge to let the flavors meld.

 The Teriyaki Tofu – Compress the Evening Before

-- While the garlic is roasting, compress the tofu to expel extra water for at least half an hour.
-Then, wrap in a clean towel and keep refrigerated until ready to use.
+1. While the garlic is roasting, compress the tofu to expel extra water for at least half an hour.
+Then, refrigerate it in a clean towel until ready to use.

-- Chop the tofu into cubes the day before.
+2. Chop the tofu into cubes the day before.
 Stir in the soy sauce.
 Toss in the cornstarch to cover.
-In a griddle over medium-high heat, heat the oil and add the tofu.
-Cook for 12-15 minutes, turning every so often to ensure even browning.
+Heat the oil in a griddle over medium-high heat and add the tofu.
+Cook for 12-15 minutes, turning occasionally to ensure even browning.
 Throw in the teriyaki sauce, stir well, and heat for another minute to thicken and caramelize the sauce.

 I Strongly Advise Splitting Quantities in Half and Preparing in Two Batches When Making Fried Rice

-In a big pan or wok, heat one tablespoon of avocado oil over high heat.
+Heat one tablespoon of avocado oil over high heat in a big pan or wok.
 Add the onion and frozen veggies once the pan is heated and simmer for 1 minute.
 Cook for 4 minutes with the rice and four tablespoons of roasted garlic butter.
-Sauté for another two min after adding the soy sauce and sake—salt and pepper to taste.
+Sauté for another two minutes after adding the sauce and sake—salt and pepper to taste.
 To keep the fried rice warm, pack it tightly into bowls.

 Sautéing Vegetables